Back

 x y

-To find the x-intercept, we follow the same process plugging in 0 for y and then finding the corresponding x-value:
+To find the x-intercept, follow the same process plugging in 0 for y and then finding the corresponding x-value:

 \(\dfrac{1}{3}{\text{x}}{-}{\dfrac{1}{2}}\left(0\right)=5\)